X16Community/x16-docs/VERA Programmer's Reference.md

 * Color index 0 (transparent) and 16-255 are unmodified.
 * Color index 1-15 is modified by adding 16 x palette offset.

+Note that 2bpp mode packs 4 pixels per byte and 4bpp mode packs 2 pixels per byte.
+For packed pixels, bit 7 refers to the leftmost pixel and bit 0 refers to the rightmost pixel.

 ### Bitmap mode 1/2/4/8 bpp

 **MAP_BASE** isn’t used in these modes. **TILE_BASE** points to the bitmap data.